kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 When a program runs

-- compiler translates high-level programs into an executable (e.g., ".c" source code to "a.out" on disk)
+- A compiler translates high-level programs into an executable (e.g., ".c" source code to "a.out" on disk)
-- The executable contains:
 - The executable contains
   - Instructions that the CPU can understand
   - Program data (all numbered with addresses)